James4Ever0/notes/SAS hard drives.md

 Never underpower a SAS drive.

-Avoid parallel chaining cables more than 2 drives.
+Avoid parallel chaining cables more than 2 SAS drives.